Cherish Property (“Cherish Property”, “We”, “Us”) is committed to respecting your right to privacy and protecting your personal information.

 Collection of Personal Information

-Whenever you deal with My Property Scout, we will collect personal information in order to provide or prospectively provide, services and products to you.
+Whenever you deal with Cherish Property, we will collect personal information in order to provide or prospectively provide, services and products to you.
 Such services and products include:

 - complaint resolution services;